 - Increased data volumes of any size.

 - Increased processing complexity.

 - Increased deployment availability.

 - Increased number of destinations.

 Scale Up

-A single-instance Cribl LogStream installation can be configured to scale up and utilize as many resources on the host as required.
-Allocation of resources is governed through the General Settings > Worker Processes Settings section.
+A LogStream installation can be configured to scale up and utilize as many resources on the host as required.
+In a single-instance deployment, you govern resource allocation through the General Settings > Worker Processes Settings section.